-When it comes to mortgages, there is no one-size-fits-all solution.
+When it comes to mortgages, there’s no one-size-fits-all solution.
 But there are lots of options.
-And your job as a borrower is to understand all your options.
+Your job as a borrower is to understand all your options.
 When you apply for financing to buy a home, an adjustable-rate mortgage (ARM loan or ARM) may be one of your options.
-And a 5/6 ARM is one of the most common adjustable-rate loan options available.
+And a 5/6 ARM is one of the most common adjustable-rate loans available.

-An ARM is a mortgage that typically has a fixed interest rate for a set number of years.
+Typically, an ARM is a mortgage that has a fixed interest rate for a set number of years.
 After that, the mortgage rate changes periodically until the loan is paid off.

 ARMs are usually expressed in two numbers.
-The first number is the number of years you’ll pay the fixed rate (also called the initial fixed-rate period or introductory period).
-The second number is the adjustment period (or adjustable-rate period).
+The first number represents the years you’ll pay the fixed rate, which is also called the initial fixed-rate period or introductory period.
+The second number is the adjustment period, or adjustable-rate period.
 The second number indicates how often your interest rate will adjust after the introductory period.

 In many cases, a borrower can get a lower introductory interest rate with an ARM than with a fixed-rate mortgage.
 However, that can change quickly after the introductory period ends.

 A 5/6 ARM is an adjustable-rate mortgage with a fixed interest rate for 5 years.
 After that, the rate can change every 6 months.
 Most 5/6 ARMs have a total loan term, or repayment period, of 30 years.

 The first 5 years of a 5/6 ARM are predictable.
 The interest rate is fixed, so every monthly mortgage payment is the same.
 You can find the fixed rate, or the initial interest rate, in your Loan Estimate.

 In year 6, things start to change.
 The interest rate will adjust every 6 months based on two factors: the market index rate and the margin.